Samchully3002/vitazen-backend/README.md

     Express.js: Serves as the backend API.
     MongoDB: A NoSQL database to store user and data records.
     Redis: A key-value store used as a caching layer.
-    Kafka: A message broker for event-based communication between services.
-    Zookeeper: Manages and coordinates Kafka brokers.

 Project Structure